Music has always had the power to influence and shape public opinion, especially in political campaigns.

 When choosing a song, you want to ensure the lyrics accurately convey your message.

-Once you find a piece or two that relate to your platform or the issues you are passionate about, take some time to listen closely and make sure that the lyrics back up what you’re trying to say.
+Once you find a piece or two that relates to your platform or the issues you are passionate about, take some time to listen closely and make sure that the lyrics back up what you’re trying to say.

 Choose a Song that Resonates with Your Audience